eddie1wu/eddie1wu.github.io/docs/index.md

 ## About Me

 I am a PhD candidate at Brown University with interest in econometrics and machine learning.
-I am deeply passionate about solving complex real-world problems with an engineering mindset -- improving algorithms, optimizing processes and uncovering hidden facts in data to enable a better understanding of the world around us.
+I am deeply passionate about solving complex real-world problems with an engineering mindset -- improving algorithms, optimizing processes and uncovering hidden facts in data.

 Before joining Brown, I completed my Bachelor's degree at the University of Cambridge and my Master's degree at Imperial College London.